Military coups in Bangladesh: 1982 coup

 During his term of power, Zia continued to enjoy overall popularity and public confidence.
 Supporters of the Awami League and veterans of the independence war continued to undermine his actions.
 Amidst speculation Zia went on tour to Chittagong on May 29, 1981, to help resolve an intra-party-political dispute in the regional Bangladesh National Party.
 Zia and his entourage stayed overnight at the Chittagong Circuit House, a rest house.
 In the early hours of the morning of May 30, he was assassinated by a group of army officers, who also killed six of his bodyguards and two aides.

 After the Assassination of Ziaur Rahman on 30 May 1981, the then Chief of Army Staff Lieutenant General Hussain Muhammad Ershad, started to distance himself from the civilian government in place.
 He ordered the army to suppress any investigation of Zia's assassination.
-Ershad did not spare any chance of Major General Abul Manzoor's trial or investigation.
-Manzoor surrendered and immediately was taken in cantonment.
+Ershad did not spare any chance of Major General Abul Manzur's trial or investigation.
+Manzur surrendered and immediately was taken in cantonment.
 Twelve hours later, he was executed.
 Upon Zia's assassination, Ershad ultimately got rid of a major section of Independence War participants from the army and buried any traces of evidence that could incriminate him.

 Zia was buried at the Chandrima Uddan in the locality of Sher-e-Banglanagar in Dhaka.
 Large processions of the public across the nation along with supporters and BNP activists attended the funeral.
 Vice president Abdus Sattar immediately succeeded him as the acting president.